Submissions

 Revista de Psiquiatría Infanto-Juvenil (abbreviated: Rev Psiquiatr Infanto-Juv), published quarterly, is the official publication of the Spanish Association of Child and Adolescent Psychiatry (AEPNYA), and aims to contribute, through its publication, in improving the quality of clinical care, research, teaching and management of all aspects (theoretical and practical) related to child and adolescent psychiatry.
 Therefore, it is interested in the publication of manuscripts related to the study of these contents from different points of view: genetic, epidemiological, clinical, psychotherapeutic, pharmacological, health care, etc., as well as from a social, cultural and economic perspective.

-Revista de Psiquiatría Infanto-Juvenil will consider for publication manuscripts submitted to the following Sections: Original Articles, Review Articles, Case reports, Brief Comments, and Letters to the Editor.
+Revista de Psiquiatría Infanto-Juvenil will consider for publication manuscripts submitted to the following Sections: Original Articles, Review Articles, Case reports, Brief Comments, Letters to the Editor, Special Sections, Monographic Issues and Clinical Perspective Articles.

-Manuscripts for publication should be sent through the Journal's web page, http://aepnya.eu/index.php/revistaaepnya/about/submissions, through the "Information for authors" section.
+Manuscripts for publication should be sent through the Journal's web page, http://aepnya.eu/index.php/revistaaepnya/about/submissions, through the "Submissions" section, by clicking Login or Register, as required.
 Editors will acknowledge receipt of the originals submitted and will inform in due time about their acceptance and the date of possible publication.

-Manuscripts should be submitted double-spaced and with sufficient margins, written in a standard word processor (preferably Microsoft Word).
+Manuscripts should be submitted double-spaced and with sufficient margins of 2,54 cm in every side, written in a standard word processor (preferably Microsoft Word).
 Document pages should be numbered.
-At least 3 independent documents should be sent: 1) Cover Letter, 2) Title Page and 3) Main manuscript.
+At least 3 independent documents should be sent: on the one hand, a Cover Letter, the Title Page and on the other hand the Main Manuscript.
 All documents should be sent independently to facilitate the peer review process.
 If there are images, tables or figures, each one should be sent with a separate and numbered file.

 The cover letter should be addressed to the journal's Editor-in-Chief to briefly present the article and the interest of its publication in the journal.